sakaiproject/sakai/kernel/component-manager/src/test/resources/everything-component/README.md

 This is a minimal test case of everything components can do:

  - Define beans in components.xml
- - Define beans for demo mode in demo-components.xml
+ - Define beans for demo mode in components-demo.xml
  - Package bare classes for dependencies
  - Package jar dependencies